 Ta Yeh is a Chinese deity who manages love and sex between homosexual people, giving shelter to those persecuted.
 Known as The Rabbit God, this deity gets a mention towards the end of the series, for about 21 seconds.
 Instead, the writers delve into every clique their ignorance could muster.
 There’s no tale about family, kindness, or loyalty, it’s just glamourised sex and debauchery that seeks to rival parties thrown by Freddy Mercury, just to shoehorn in a plot device to provide Salim with his pointless orgy.

 When pushing agendas for the sake of pushing them, creatives tend to expose their incompetence and their own bigotries.
 Shows like this, which are based on good source material, are watchable and entertaining if you can ignore the tactless grandstanding.
 The elements of story, casting, cinematography and music are there.

 There are timeless ways of pushing propaganda that work.
 The crux of the story must be the agenda, whatever it is.
-Weave the plot around it, bond the characters naturally to the issues or point of view the creatives want to take and get the message forward.
+Weave the plot around it, bond the characters naturally to the issues or points of view the creatives want to take and get the message forward.
 What you don’t do is get an existing property that has nothing to do with the political objective and inject it with it.
-It’s obvious, super cringe and is counterproductive to whatever cause is at stake.
+It’s obvious, super cringe and counterproductive to whatever cause is at stake.

 The point of propaganda is to get everyone on the same page, not split them up into warring factions.
 So this is actually not propaganda at all.
-Wokeness is a strategically placed social cancer designed to tear culture apart, escalate the hate and loathing instead of easing it, indulge the prejudices lingering in all humans to the point of mindless, irrational frenzy.
+Wokeness is a strategically placed social cancer designed to tear culture apart, escalate the hate and loathing instead of easing it, and indulge the prejudices lingering in all humans to the point of mindless, irrational frenzy.